-WILMINGTON, NC (WECT) - The city of Wilmington has used the word "holiday" instead of "Christmas" for its tree lighting and parade for the last four to five years, but the terminology is drawing new criticism this season.
+WILMINGTON, NC (WECT) - The City of Wilmington has used the word "holiday" instead of "Christmas" for its tree lighting and parade for the past several years, and the terminology draws new criticism every season.

 Several people have spoken out saying the phrase is too politically correct.
 City Council member Kevin O'Grady said he has already received several angry emails and phone calls this season.

 "People seem quite angry that it's a holiday tree which is an emotion that just doesn't go with this season," O'Grady said.